ulrichard/dongleauth/CONTRIBUTING.md

 Note that the original [repo](https://github.com/2factorauth/twofactorauth/) may use fields that we do **not** use.
 The fields we do **NOT** use are: `SMS`, `Phone Call`, `Email`, `Hardware Token`, `Software Token`.

-Make sure to double-check that you use our required fields and delete the ones just mentioned before you make a pull request, otherwise changes won't be displayed correctly on the site when merging a pull request.
-See commented out fields [here.](https://github.com/Nitrokey/dongleauth/blob/device_authenticators/_includes/desktop-table.html#L88)
+Make sure to double-check that you use our required fields before you make a pull request, otherwise changes won't be displayed correctly on the site when merging a pull request.
+See commented out fields [here.](https://github.com/Nitrokey/dongleauth/blob/device_authenticators/_includes/desktop-table.html#L88).

+Don't delete the fields of the original repo, though, as this makes comparisons easier.

 #### Adding a site that *supports* TFA